-- ✓ An interdisciplinary environmental science major was added in 2009. - ✓ The Environmental Forum discusses options available for curriculum expansion and promote interdisciplinary lecture series.

-A new major Environmental Policy and Sustainability was adopted within the Geography Department.
-The Center for Climate Change Education was established to create a forum to discuss climate change pedagogy.
+- ✓ An interdisciplinary environmental science major was added in 2009. - ✓ The Environmental Forum discusses options available for curriculum expansion and promote interdisciplinary lecture series. - ✓ A new major Environmental Policy and Sustainability was adopted within the Geography Department. - ✓ The Biology, Earth Science and Physics, and Geography departments have created several new courses with an emphasis on climate change and sustainability including: Making Places Sustainable, Climatology and The Future of Human Society, and Limnology.